ginnawoo/ginnawoo.github.io-CS416/README.md

 - d3-annotation for annotations

 # Credits and Acknowledgements
 Extending my sincere gratitude to Professor John Hart + TAs for providing the opportunity to work on this project.
-The guidance and support throughout the course have been invaluable and have made this learning experience both enriching and enjoyable.
+The guidance and support throughout the course[^1] have been invaluable and have made this learning experience both enriching and enjoyable.
 Thank you for the insights and encouragement that have greatly contributed to the completion of this project.

+[^1]: NarrativeVisualization, CS416 Data Visualization